-This was the Soviet strategic operation to advance from western Romania into eastern Hungary (6/28 October 1944).
+The 'Debrecen Offensive Operation' was the Soviet undertaking to advance from western Romania into eastern Hungary (6/28 October 1944).

 The undertaking was the responsibility of Marshal Sovetskogo Soyuza Rodion Ya.
 Malinovsky’s 2nd Ukrainian Front against the defences of General Maximilian Fretter-Pico’s German 6th Army of Generaloberst Johannes Friessner’s Heeresgruppe 'Süd', together with the formations of Vezérőrnagy Géza Vörös’s (from 17 October Altábornagy János Markóczy’s) Hungarian VII Corps.
 In the course of this Soviet offensive, the Axis forces retreated about 100 miles (160 km) and lost the city of Debrecen, which was the Soviet strategic objective.